Anbaric Development Partners: Key people

-Operating Projects
+Projects

 Anbaric's projects include the design and development of power transmission and distributed generation energy projects.
 Its completed projects include the Neptune Regional Transmission System and the Hudson Transmission System, while ongoing projects in development include the Bay State Offshore Wind Transmission System, Vermont Green Line, Maine Green Line, West Point Project, and Poseidon Project.

 Neptune Regional Transmission System

 The Neptune Cable, or the Neptune Regional Transmission System, is a 660-MW high-voltage direct current line that connects Sayreville, New Jersey (site of the Sayreville Energy Center) to Long Island.
 Construction on the $600 million project began in fall 2005.
 The 65-mile transmission line became operational in June 2007, and was developed by a merchant group including Anbaric.
 As of 2007, the line was the largest source of imported electricity to Long Island.
 In a 2007 report, the New York ISO noted that the Neptune cable reduced electricity prices in New York, and substantially reduced transmission congestion into Long Island and New York City.